Minimalist teal circle design on white background

 • Cardiovascular disease, including heart attack and stroke

-By using a combination of kevidence based lifestyle changesand the careful use of medication, you can improve your metabolic and reverse manay of these conditions.
+By using a combination of evidence-based lifestyle changes and the careful use of medication, you can improve your metabolism and reverse many of these conditions.

 A woman sitting on a bed, with an upset expression, measuring her waist with a tape measure.
 She is wearing a black sports bra and black pants.